Pongsiri “The Smiling Assassin” Mitsatit (9-0) wants to make his family’s life better at all costs.

 Under the watchful eye of the gym’s head coach Dylan Fussell, he left his 72-17 Muay Thai record behind, and started developing the necessary skills to make a run at the cage.
 The move paid off.

 Ever since making his official debut in June 2014, Mitsatit has ripped through the opposition.
-He has seven first-round stoppages in his three-year career, with six of those victories coming by way of TKO.
+He has eight stoppage wins in his young career, with seven of those victories coming in the very first round.

-Most recently, “The Smiling Assassin” used his impeccable striking to defeat Filipino wushu champion Rabin “The Rock” Catalan via TKO at ONE: WARRIOR KINGDOM this past March.
+Most recently, “The Smiling Assassin” used his impeccable striking to defeat Jeremy “The Jaguar” Miado at ONE: HERO’S DREAM this past November.

-The Thai plans to keep his undefeated record intact on Friday, 3 November at ONE: HERO’S DREAM.
-He looks to defeat Miado, continue his climb up the strawweight ranks, and force his way into the upper echelon of the division.
+With the TKO win, he continued his climb up the strawweight ranks, and likely forced his way into the upper echelon of the division.

 While he is chasing his dreams of glory, Mitsatit is also helping out his family in the process.